DeaglanBartlett/symbolic_pofk/README.md

 @ARTICLE{syren_baryon,
      author = {{Kammerer}, L. and {Bartlett}, D.~J. and {Kronberger}, G. and {Desmond}, H. and {Ferreira}, P.~G. },
-      title = "{syren-new: Precise formulae for the linear and nonlinear matter power spectra with massive neutrinos and dynamical dark energy}", journal = {arXiv e-prints}, keywords = {Astrophysics - Cosmology and Nongalactic Astrophysics}, year = 2025,
+      title = "{syren-baryon: Analytic emulators for the impact of baryons on the matter power spectrum}", journal = {arXiv e-prints}, keywords = {Astrophysics - Cosmology and Nongalactic Astrophysics}, year = 2025,